buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Types/IfcDoorStyleOperationEnum.md

     <tr>
       <td valign="top" width="20%">DOUBLE_SWING_LEFT
       </td>
-      <td valign="top" width="50%">Door with one panel that swings in both directions and to the left in the main trafic direction.
+      <td valign="top" width="50%">Door with one panel that swings in both directions and to the left in the main traffic direction.
 Also called
 double acting door.<br>
       <blockquote class="note">NOTE&nbsp; Direction of main swing (whether in or out) is determined at the <em>IfcDoor</em>.<br><br></blockquote>
       </td>